glotzerlab/signac/doc/projects.rst

 Synchronization
 ================

-In some cases it may be necessary to store a project at more than one location, for example for backup purposes or for remote execution of data space operations.
+In some cases it may be necessary to store a project at more than one location, perhaps for backup purposes or for remote execution of data space operations.
-In this case there will be a regular need to synchronize the data spaces of these two projects.
+In this case there will be a regular need to synchronize these data spaces.

-To synchronize two projects either use ``rsync`` to synchronize the respective workspace directories, or you can use ``signac sync``, a tool designed for more fine-grained synchronization of project data spaces.
+Synchronization of two projects can be accomplished by either using ``rsync`` to directly synchronize the respective workspace directories, or by using ``signac sync``, a tool designed for more fine-grained synchronization of project data spaces.
 Users who are familiar with ``rsync`` will recognize that most of the core functionality and API of ``rsync`` is replicated in ``signac sync``.

 As an example, let's assume that we have a project stored locally in the path ``/data/my_project`` and want to synchronize it with ``/remote/my_project``.
-We would first change in the project root directory of the project, that we want to synchronize.
+We would first change into the root directory of the project that we want to synchronize data into.
 Then we would call ``signac sync`` with the path of the project that we want to *synchronize with*:

 .. code-block:: bash